-The Center for Dental Biomaterials is responsible for conducting research and transferring basic and applied science and technology of biomaterials used to dental students, graduate students, faculty, and practicing dentists.
-The main educational goals of the center are to provide predoctoral students and graduate students with:
+The Center is responsible for conducting research with an interdisciplinary and interdepartmental approach transferring basic and applied science and technology of biomaterials to students, graduate students, and faculty, as well as practicing dentists.
+The main educational goal of the center is to provide an advanced knowledge of research and methodology for materials applications.

-- An overview of the composition and microstructural features of preventive and restorative dental materials;
+- Knowledge of the compositional and microstructural features of preventive and restorative dental materials

-- Principles of materials science that are related to dentistry;
+- Principles of materials science as relate to dentistry

-- Training in the proper manipulation of dental materials;
+- Education for the proper manipulation and application of dental materials

-- Critical-thinking skills for the analysis of material and structural defects and clinical failures of dental restorations and prostheses; and
+- Analysis of material and structural defects relevant to clinical failure of dental restorations and prostheses

-- Criteria for selection of materials for clinical practice.
+- Criteria for selecting materials for patient-centered clinical practice